 - Is everything ok?
-Simply press Execute and publish the material.
+Press Execute and publish the material.

-In version 3.8.5 Mediabank added an enhancement to the existing M-Box.
-This enhancement is especially useful for users publishing the same media content to many destinations.
-Instead of adding the same media content to each separate M-box, the user choose the new Multi M-box.
+Mediabank also supports an enhancement to the existing M-Box.
+This enhancement is beneficial for users publishing the same media content to many destinations.
+Instead of adding the same media content to each separate M-box, the user choose the Multi M-box.

-The new Multi M-box template contains all the available M-boxes and all the user need to do is simply select the actual destinations and press execute.
+The new Multi M-box template contains all the available M-boxes, and all the users need to do is select the actual destinations and press execute.
 Locate the "Select destination M-boxes" menu and click the desired M-boxes.

-The Multi M-box is not delivered as a standard feature, but need to be enabled by Mediabank support.
-Contact your local admin or Mediabank support to configure the Multi M-box
+The Multi M-box is not delivered as a standard feature but needs to be enabled by Mediabank support.
+Contact your local admin or Mediabank support to configure the Multi M-box.

 Using M-boxes is charged by minutes of media content transferred.
-Although a very humble and modest fee, transferring hours of media content from hundreds of users requires control of both usage and cost.
+Transferring hours of media content from hundreds of users requires control of both usage and cost.
 Mediabank customers can choose to use the M-boxes as follows:

-- Free use, no restriction but still in control.
+- Free use, no restriction, but still in control.
 The accumulated use is visible to every user from the Dashboard when they login to Mediabank.
-Any "abuse" are discovered immediately.
+Any "abuse" is discovered immediately.

 - They are preconfigured with user/passwords.
-Users with access to the M-box does not need to know the technical details about the destination account.
+Users with access to the M-box do not need to know the technical details about the destination account.

-- Publishing sites, broadcasters, newspapers, they all have their specific requirements about the incoming media content.
+- Publishing sites, broadcasters, newspapers all have their specific requirements about the incoming media content.
 Each M-box converts the media content automatically to the destination requirements.